ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 If DW Spectrum® does not discover your camera automatically, possible causes may include:

-• Network Issue – the camera is on a different network, assignment is incorrect, multicast is disabled for your LAN, failing network hardware, etc.
+• Network Issue – the camera is on a different network, IP address assignment is incorrect, multicast is disabled for your LAN, failing network hardware, etc.

-• Device Issue – the camera incorrectly processes ONVIF requests, camera is out of date, camera is experiencing software issues, camera is not powering, etc.
+• Device Issue – the camera incorrectly processes ONVIF requests, is out of date, camera is experiencing software issues, camera is not powering, etc.

 Using ODM to Find an ONVIF Camera